ARION

 “Trouble brewing?”

 “Let’s just say that the potential for trouble may be an issue.
-We’ve heard grumblings about the Sori over Carson’s death.
-It seems that some are blaming them for sacrificing him like a monkey or guinea pig in a science experiment, and while there have been no direct threats, I would like to set up a rotation of guards armed with medical mercy darts at the aliens’ research station.”
+I have heard reports of grumblings against the Sori over Carson’s death.
+Some are probably blaming them for sacrificing him like a monkey or guinea pig in a science experiment, and while there have been no direct threats, I would like to set up a rotation of guards armed with medical mercy darts at the aliens’ research station.”

 The leopard nodded, absently rubbing a finger across the whiskers on one side of his muzzle.
 “We’ll need to make sure that who we pick as guards aren’t any of those who are likely to use the position for their own agendas.”